lindsaymkelly/react-authentication/README.md

 For my technical assessment, I chose to build the Authentication Server.
 This application is built on React.js and was initially set up using [Create React App](https://github.com/facebookincubator/create-react-app).

+Styled with the help of the [Bootstrap framework](http://getbootstrap.com/).

 Other dependencies are as follows:

 * [auth0-js](https://auth0.com/docs/quickstart/spa/react)